Microsoft Partner Statistics: Key Insights and Trends for 2025

 Cloud Adoption and Azure Statistics

-A recent study found that 85% of partners expect cloud offerings to drive revenue growth.
-Those building unique intellectual property and working closely with Microsoft see their cloud business grow even faster.
+Partners who develop unique intellectual property and work closely with Microsoft see their cloud businesses grow even faster than the average.
 More details are available in programs like the Microsoft AI Cloud Partner Program.

 AI and Data Solutions

-AI and data solutions are opening fresh doors for Microsoft partners.
-Tools like Azure AI, Azure Machine Learning, and the Microsoft Intelligent Data Platform let us build smart, data-driven services.
+AI and data solutions represent one of the fastest-growing opportunities for Microsoft partners.
+Tools like Azure AI, Azure Machine Learning, and the Microsoft Intelligent Data Platform enable partners to build sophisticated, data-driven services that deliver measurable business value.

 Business Applications and Modern Work